-Heat-related conditions cover a wide range of symptoms ranging from swelling of hands and feet, prickly heat occurring in acclimatised people and heat cramps, through to heat exhaustion, to the more severe and potentially fatal heatstroke.
-See Department of Health Heat-related illness fact sheet.
+Heat-related conditions cover a wide range of symptoms ranging from swelling of hands and feet, prickly heat occurring in acclimatised people and heat cramps, through to heat exhaustion, to the more severe and potentially fatal heat stroke.

 Factors to consider when cancelling or postponing a sporting event include but are not limited to:

-If the ambient temperature is between 31 and 35 degrees Celsius and the relative humidity is over 30 per cent, planned vigorous, sustained activity may be limited in intensity or duration to less than 60 minutes per session.
+If the ambient temperature is between 31 and 35 degrees Celsius and the relative humidity is over 50 per cent there is a high to very high risk of heat illness.
+Planned vigorous, sustained physical activity should be limited in intensity or duration to less than 60 minutes per session.

-If the ambient temperature is over 36 degrees Celsius and the relative humidity is over 25 per cent, planned vigorous, sustained activity may be postponed to a cooler part of the day or even cancelled.
+If the ambient temperature is over 36 degrees Celsius and the relative humidity is over 30 per cent, there is an extreme risk of heat illness.
+Planned vigorous, sustained physical activity should be postponed to a cooler part of the day or even cancelled.

 Refer to the Sports Medicine Australia Hot Weather Guidelines .